Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys

 \subsection{Assessment of MLIP for predicting fundamental physical properties}

 We further assessed the performance of our developed MLIP on various physical properties of Ni and Ni$_3$Al systems.
-For comparison purposes, we also employed the most widely used EAM-type semi-empirical interatomic potential for the Ni-Al alloy developed by Mishin~\cite{purjapunDevelopmentInteratomicPotential2009}.
-We first computed the lattice parameters, elastic constants, bulk modules, shear modules and Yong's modules as well as Poison's ratio of both bulk Ni and Ni$_3$Al. The results are compared to the predictions from DFT and EAM methods as well as the experimental data, as summarized in Table~\ref{tab:tconstants}.
+For comparison purposes, we also employed the most widely used EAM-type semiempirical interatomic potential for the Ni-Al alloy developed by Mishin~\cite{purjapunDevelopmentInteratomicPotential2009}.
+We first computed the lattice parameters, elastic constants, bulk modules, shear moduli and Yong's moduli as well as Poisson's ratio of both bulk Ni and Ni$_3$Al. The results are compared to the predictions from DFT and EAM methods as well as the experimental data, as summarized in Table~\ref{tab:tconstants}.
 One can see that the MTP-predicted lattice parameters accurately reproduce the DFT results.
-The underestimation in the lattice parameters compared to experimental data can be attributed to two factors: ($i$) The experimental data were obtained at room temperature, and ($ii$) more importantly, the current MLIP does not incorporate magnetic effects.
-Furthermore, the MTP reproduces well the elastic properties compared to the DFT results---Both are in good agreement with the experiential data.
+The underestimation in the lattice parameters compared to experimental data can be attributed to two factors: (i) The experimental data were obtained at room temperature, and (ii) more importantly, the current MLIP does not incorporate magnetic effects.
+Furthermore, the MTP reproduces well the elastic properties compared to the DFT results---both are in good agreement with the experimential data.
 Regarding the elastic properties, the EAMs also demonstrate good performance.
-This outcome is not so surprising as the employed semi-empirical EAM potential was derived through fitting specifically to the elastic properties~\cite{purjapunDevelopmentInteratomicPotential2009}.
+This outcome is not so surprising as the employed semiempirical EAM potential was derived through fitting specifically to the elastic properties~\cite{purjapunDevelopmentInteratomicPotential2009}.

-Figure~\ref{fig:bulk} displays the predicted energy-volume curves, phonon dispersion relationships and phonon density of states of bulk Ni and Ni$_3$Al by DFT, MTP, and EAM methods.
+Figure~\ref{fig:bulk} displays the predicted energy-volume curves, phonon dispersion relations, and phonon density of states of bulk Ni and Ni$_3$Al by DFT, MTP, and EAM methods.
 In comparison to the EAM potential, the developed MTP potential accurately reproduces the DFT-calculated energy-volume curves across all the volume ranges under consideration.
 By contrast, the EAM potential diverges from the DFT outcomes as the system moves away from the equilibrium volume.
 Regarding the phonon properties, our developed MTP potential demonstrates exceptional alignment with the reference DFT results, once more surpassing the EAM potential.